RADIS: Remote Attestation of Distributed IoT Services: Adversary model and Security Requirements

-Like in other attestation schemes, we rule out physical attack, and we assume that a software adversary cannot compromise hardware-protected memory.
-While we do not consider Denial of Service (DoS) attacks, we limit these attacks by using symmetric key for the service invocations, thus, a device does not perform intensive computations to refuse a fake service request.
+\item \textbf{Replay attack.} $Adv$ precomputes the operations of the attestation procedure, and reports to $Vrf$ a previous valid response which hides the attack. \end{itemize} \textbf{Assumptions.} Like in other attestation schemes, we rule out physical attacks, and we assume that a software adversary cannot compromise hardware-protected memory.
+While we do not consider Denial of Service (DoS) attacks, we limit these attacks by using a symmetric key for the service invocations, thus, a device does not perform intensive computations to refuse a fake service request.
 We also assume that software attacks and Man in the middle (MITM) attacks impact the control-flow of a service software.
-Furthermore, we assume that services will respond during the attestation procedure.
-However, since RADIS includes the attestation result in the service invocations, typically a non responding service will generate a timeout message.
-Consequently, the final attestation result will not comprise the information about the non responsive service.
+Furthermore, we rule out an adversary that relocates itself without affecting the control-flow of the distributed services at the attestation time.
+We also assume that services will respond during the attestation procedure.
+However, since RADIS includes the attestation result in the service invocations, typically a non-responding service will generate a timeout message, and consequently, the final attestation result will not comprise the information about the non-responsive service.